 - Custom Three-Capsule Array: Produces clear, powerful, broadcast-quality sound for YouTube, game streaming, podcasting,...

-- Four Pickup Patterns: Cardioid, omni, bidirectional, and stereo pickup patterns offer incredible flexibility, allowing...
+- Four Pickup Patterns: Flexible cardioid, omni, bidirectional, and stereo pickup patterns allow you to record in ways...

 The outside of the box contains graphic representations of recording situations appropriate to all the microphone's settings, along with the mic adjustments you need to make for them.
 (Shown in cartoon form for multi-lingual consideration.)